 The experiment was an amazing success.
 In the first hours, they were getting 50,000 classifications per hour.
 In the first year they were able to get enough classifications to complete the entire data set and tackle their research questions.
 Today GalaxyZoo.org still goes strong, with new data sets and questions to answer.

 Ten years later, Zooniverse has expanded from Galaxy Zoo to over 110 citizen science projects across the disciplines – including physics, ecology, cancer research, climate science, arts, humanities, history, biomedical research, and more.

 Zooniverse provides the tools for researchers to ‘unlock their data’ by crowdsourcing the tagging, annotation, marking and transcription of images, video or audio data.
 Projects often work in concert with machine learning methods to most efficiently process these large data sets, all the while prioritising providing an engaging and valuable experience for volunteers.
 The community has grown to over 1.6 million registered volunteers working directly with hundreds of researchers around the world – and has led to many transformative discoveries.

-AtlasAction: What will you find?
+AtlasAction: Help Chris Packer and his team explore the secret life of the Serengeti.
+What will you find?
 Get tagging today.